 Show Interest

-Employees are more likely to share openly when they know you care.
-Spend time interacting with your employees during the day to build trust.
-Then, you have the leverage to ask tough questions and receive candid answers.
+People open up when they know you care.
+Spend time interacting with employees during the day to build rapport and trust, so you have the credibility to ask tougher questions and receive candid answers.

 Assign Feedback Coaches